ralfbiedert/cheats.rs/content/_index.md

     </entry>
 </mini-zoo>

-- **Traits**:
+- **Traits** ...
-    - Are way to "abstract" behavior
+    - are way to "abstract" behavior,
-    - Trait author declares semantically _this trait means ..._
+    - trait author declares semantically _this trait means X_,
-    - Other can implement ("subscribe to") that behavior
+    - other can implement ("subscribe to") that behavior for their type.
-- Think about trait as "membership list" for types.
+- Think about trait as "membership list" for types:

 <mini-table>